-The geographic position of The Enterprise and proximity to a solid transportation infrastructure provides unparalleled distribution and delivery for manufacturers.
+The geographic position of The Choctaw County Partnership and proximity to a solid transportation infrastructure provides unparalleled distribution and delivery for manufacturers.

 The Kansas City Southern Railroad Company serves Ackerman and is a major transportation route used to export products manufactured by a local bio-products company to Mexico.
-In addition, the Grenada railway is opening up loading access in Grenada and connecting The Enterprise to the Jackson and Memphis markets.
+In addition, the Grenada Railway is opening up with loading access in Grenada and connecting The Choctaw County Partnership to the Jackson and Memphis markets via rail.

-Mississippi is also home to 21 railroad routes and many deepwater ports.
-Forty-eight miles east of The Enterprise is the Tennessee-Tombigbee Waterway, with access to both inland and deepwater ports in the Gulf of Mexico.
-Mississippi is surrounded by three navigable waterway with the Mississippi River to the west, the Tennessee-Tombigbee Waterway to the east, and the Gulf of Mexico to the south.
+Forty-eight miles east of The Choctaw County Partnership is the Tennessee-Tombigbee Waterway, with access to both inland and deepwater ports in the Gulf of Mexico.
+Mississippi is surrounded by three navigable waterways with the Mississippi River to the west, the Tennessee-Tombigbee Waterway to the east, and the Gulf of Mexico to the south.
+Access to the Tenn-Tom and Mississippi River are navigable from The Choctaw County Partnership via 4 lane highways.
 Nearly 800 miles of commercially navigable waterways provide economical and efficient access to national and international markets.